 Image Source: Jiang, S., Chen, X., & Tang, R. (2023).
 Prompt Packer: Deceiving LLMs through Compositional Instruction with Hidden Attacks. arXiv preprint arXiv:2310.10077.

 CIA refers to hiding harmful prompts within innocuous-seeming instructions by combining multiple prompts.
-For example, a harmful prompt like "How can I spread misinformation?" could be hidden inside a writing task prompt to make it appear harmless.
+For example, a harmful request could be hidden inside a writing task prompt to make it appear harmless.

 The researchers developed two methods for automating the creation of such attacks: